diegoami/newscollection/README.md

 * Categorize articles / texts based on tags and authors of articles in the database, to try and help to get recommendations

 * Implement a real smart search engine over the database of technical articles

+* Summarize articles

+* Finds differences about articles describing the same story

+* Trying to find out which one is more interesting